Powerful A-Ha Moments

 • Demonstrate self awareness and a commitment to personal development

-If you are in a leadership position, your challenge this week is to ask yourself which parts of this description align with how you lead and which parts do you ignore.
+If you are in a leadership position, ask yourself which parts of this description align with how you lead and which parts do you ignore.
 Perhaps you already do what you say and say what you do, but you have trouble engaging in risk and showing personal courage.
 Maybe you enjoy mentoring others but have trouble cultivating external relationships.
 Be honest with yourself when you do your assessment.

 If you aren’t currently in a leadership role but aspire to becoming more of a leader, take a look at the description to see what you might need to cultivate in yourself.
 Consider the differences between managing and leading, and think about these roles in terms of your own strengths and capabilities.